 Research in the BU Environmental Archaeology Laboratory focuses on utilizing the suite of methods known as environmental archaeology to study four research topics related to past societies: diet and subsistence, environmental sustainability, paleoenvironmental change, and climate change.
 Lab members participate in multiple research projects that touch upon one or more of these themes.
 We also focus on the development and refinement of new quantitative and analytical tools that enable new insights about the interactions between people and their environments in the past.

-Within the lab group, members currently focus on paleoethnobotany (the study of archaeological plant remains), zooarchaeology (the study of archaeological animal remains), geoarchaeology (the study of sediments from archaeological sites), stable isotopes, and the integration of proxy paleoenvironmental data with archaeological datasets.
+Within the lab group, members currently focus on paleoethnobotany (the study of archaeological plant remains), zooarchaeology (the study of archaeological animal remains), stable isotopes, and the integration of proxy paleoenvironmental data with archaeological datasets.

 The sustainability of agricultural systems is a primary research focus of Dr. Marston and other members of the laboratory.
 We ask how ancient agricultural systems affected local environments, and how resilient those systems were to both cultural and environmental change.
-Ultimately, we aim to reconstruct specific agricultural strategies in order to understand their short- and long-term efficacy and sustainability, and to use that knowledge to suggest more sustainable outcomes for present-day agricultural systems.
+Ultimately, we aim to reconstruct specific agricultural strategies in order to understand their short- and long-term efficacy and sustainability, and to use that knowledge to better understand the persistence of ancient communities and economies.

 Human impacts on the environment have been substantial and ongoing for millennia; we use multiple datasets and methodologies to reconstruct ancient landscapes at specific points in time in order to understand how they changed, and why.
 We investigate the role of both humans, especially within changing cultural settings, and natural climate change in affecting landscape change.